 This webinar series is supported by the Ministry of Power (MoP), Central Electricity Regulatory Commission (CERC) and Power System Operation Corporation (POSOCO).

-The 5th EU-India workshop series will take place from April - July, 2021.
+The 5th EU-India workshop series will take place from April - October, 2021.
 The format of the online events would be structured as online debates wherein FSR will moderate and host the events with 3-4 panel discussants.
 The kick-off session of the webinar series was conducted at the India Smart Utility Week, 2021, following which, 6 online debates will be organised starting mid-April.
 The topics identified for the six sessions are:

 1. Electricity Trade – what does the future hold?
-(14.00- 16.00 IST/10.30-12.30 CET, April 30, 2021)
+April 30, 2021

 2. Distributed energy resources– which regulatory frameworks and reforms can enhance their role in India’s renewable transition?
-(14.00- 15.30 IST/10.30-12.00 CET, May 21, 2021)
+(14.00- 15.30 IST/10.30-12.00 CET, June 4, 2021)

 3. What is the future of renewable support mechanisms in India?
-(14.00- 15.30 IST/10.30-12.00 CET, June 4, 2021)
+(14.00- 15.30 IST/10.30-12.00 CET, June 18, 2021)

 4. How can ancillary services be procured more efficiently?
-(14.00- 15.30 IST/10.30-12.00 CET, June 18, 2021)
+(14.00- 15.30 IST/10.30-12.00 CET, September 17, 2021)

 5. Retail electricity competition: what can it bring to India’s ambitious renewable energy transition?
-(14.00- 15.30 IST/10.30-12.00 CET, July 2, 2021)
+(14.00- 15.30 IST/10.30-12.00 CET, October 1, 2021)

 6. Electricity Trade beyond borders– what is the scope for India?
-(14.00- 15.30 IST/10.30-12.00 CET, July 16, 2021)
+(14.00- 15.30 IST/10.30-12.00 CET, October 29, 2021)

-The debate will draw upon EU’s experience with introducing competition in wholesale power trade.
-The debate will also focus on various products traded on the wholesale electricity market as well as experience with enabling more participation on the power exchanges and consequently greater liquidity in the power market.
+The first debate on “Electricity Trade – what does the future hold?” took place on April 30, 2021 and drew upon EU’s experience with introducing competition in wholesale power trade.
+The debate also focused on various products traded on the wholesale electricity market as well as experience with enabling more participation on the power exchanges and consequently greater liquidity in the power market.